The Yearly Bangle Tradition

-While pregnant with my second daughter, I decided to take matters into my own hands, literally.
-I began taking a metal smithing class at my alma mater, Vanderbilt University.
-Fascinated by the process, I spent months learning how to create gold bangles.
+After years of struggling to find a reliable source to provide quality pieces, I took matters into my own hands (literally).
+While pregnant with my second daughter, I took a metal smithing class my alma mater, Vanderbilt University.
+Fascinated by the process, I spent months learning how to create gold bangles and the rest is history.